 Notre-Dame was in a poor state at the start of the 19th century, but was restored in the latter half of the 1800s, thanks in part to the attention the cathedral received from the publication of Victor Hugo's 1831 book: The Hunchback of Notre-Dame.

-Today, the cathedral is an active place of worship as well as a draw for tourists from around the globe.
-It has modern elements mixed with medieval elements, although some aspects - like the original design of the south rose window - have been sadly lost to time.
+Until a terrible fire in April 2019, the cathedral was an active place of worship as well as a draw for tourists from around the globe.
+It had modern elements mixed with medieval elements, although some aspects - like the original design of the south rose window - have been sadly lost to time.
 Some pictures from our visit are below; I especially like the statues silhouetted against the stained-glass windows.